jeremiahsnapp/dev-lxc/README.md

 Since the cluster has a Chef Server and an infrastructure node dev-lxc made sure it configured the node's chef-client for the Chef Server so it is easy to converge the node.

-You can use the `attach` subcommand to login to the root user of a server.
+You can use the `attach` subcommand to login to a server as the root user.

 For example, the following commands should attach to node-1.lxc, start a chef-client run and exit the node.

 ```
 dl attach node